ishubham21/infinity-skncure-angular/readme.md

 Talking about India, [reports](https://www.jmgims.co.in/article.asp?issn=0971-9903;year=2016;volume=21;issue=2;spage=111;epage=115;aulast=Jain) show that the prevalence of skin diseases is around 60%.
 In other words, about 60% of the population in the age band of 21 and 55 suffer from a skin disorder.
 This data makes skin disorders even more alarming, yet people choose to self-diagnose themselves which can make these disorders even worse.
 With Infinity SknCure, we are aimed to deliver the right diagnosis to people all around the world.

-Using Infinity SknCure doesn't require any knowledge of prior knowledge.
+Using Infinity SknCure doesn't require any prior knowledge.
 It is as easy as using your Gmail application.

 Infinity SknCure can be used as a native application by users to predict their skin disorders just by uploading a picture of their skin.
 This application makes use of a machine learning model trained to identify 10 different skin diseases.
 The real-time detection support in Infinity SknCure allows users to even use their cameras and get instant results right in front of them.